eyolfson/aur/README.md

 ## Description

 Most packages match up with the ones in the offical AUR.
 Some are stripped down versions for my own use.
-I have a few official AUR packages.
+I have a few official AUR packages including:

+- `emacs-evil`
+- `emacs-undo-tree`

 ## Usage